Webhooks

 , or copy

 file actions.
-If a file delete action triggers a Webhook that sends file contents, the deleted file is not attached to the Webhook request.
+If a file delete action triggers a webhook that sends file contents, the deleted file is not attached to the Webhook request.

 Verifying Webhook Authenticity

-If your Webhook encoding is RAW, XML or JSON, you can include a special header with every request that can be used to verify the sender.
+If your webhook encoding is RAW, XML or JSON, you can include a special header with every request that can be used to verify the sender.
 In the Advanced Settings section of a Webhook, look for the Verification token field.
 This will be populated with a unique random string for the Webhook, and you can remove the token or choose to regenerate it.

 When the Verification Token is not blank, the generated requests will include the x-files-signature header.
 To check the message's authenticity, create a string that is the verification token followed by the path of the triggering file for the message (do not insert a leading slash for the path) and then generate an MD5 hash of the result.
 The MD5 hash should exactly match the contents of the x-files-signature